 Those Jews who seek a universal and ethical existence must search for a path on their own as individuals.
 The formation of Jewish exclusive political cells is clearly not the answer, not when it is in support of Corbyn and not when it is in support of Palestine or Palestinians.
 It only confirms that those Jews who join or support such groups still think in a tribal manner and fail to intermingle with the rest of humanity.
 They are still attached to choseness.

-Posted by Gilad Atzmon on August 30, 2015, With 1969 Reads Filed under Europe, Middle East, World.
+Posted by Gilad Atzmon on August 30, 2015, With 1990 Reads Filed under Europe, Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.